 For almost everyone, after some period of time, our parasympathetic nervous system (PNS) kicks in, which brings all of these physiological changes back down to normal.
 Your heart rate returns to baseline, your blood pressure lowers, digestion starts again, the stress hormones are metabolized, your breathing slows and deepens, and your muscles relax.
 When this completes, you are back to a pleasant, slower, and more in-control state.

 Below are a variety of techniques involved in creating your own relaxation process.
 The key here is finding the things that work for you, and putting them together in a way that is practical for your life.
-So some of these will be part of your process and others won’t be.
+So some of these will speak to you and others won’t be.
 Just focus on what will work for you.

 Orienting: this is when we consciously orient ourselves to our present surroundings.
 Sometimes when we experience strong emotions or stressful events, we lose touch with where we actually are.
-A way I will do this is that after I Stop to relax, I will intentionally notice my surroundings, and tell myself things like “you are in your office right now and things are calm” or “you are in the park right now and you are safe.”
+A way I will do this is that after I stop to relax, is that I will intentionally notice my surroundings, and tell myself things like “you are in your office right now and things are calm” or “you are in the park right now and you are safe.”
 This helps us start to relax by attuning to our environment, which is often stable and peaceful.
 When that isn’t true, this shouldn’t be used.

 Grounding: this is when we make an effort to reconnect our minds and bodies.
-When we get really activated (anxious, angry, etc.) or stressed, we can become consumed with your thought and lose touch with our bodies.
+When we get really activated (anxious, angry, etc.) or stressed, we can become consumed with thoughts and lose touch with our bodies.
 A standard grounding technique is that after you stop to relax, intentionally notice the experience from one of your senses.
-For example, for your sense of touch.
-Specifically, pay attention to the chair supporting you, the way your shirt sleeves feel on your arms, and the sunlight hitting your face.
+For example, for your sense of touch, pay attention to the chair supporting you, the way your shirt sleeves feel on your arms, and the sunlight hitting your face.
 You can do this for any of our senses (sight, sound, smell, taste, etc).
 Staying with these sensations, especially if they are pleasant, should provide a sense of calm and connectedness.

 Breathing: another near universal component of a relaxation process is some change to breathing.
 The reason for this is that breathing is the easiest physiological process for us to control, and it is important for many other biological systems.
 For relaxation, there are dozens of published breathing techniques.
 I highlight two of the most popular here, and I’d suggest searching the web for others if they don’t do the trick.
 Additionally, most of these techniques suggest breathing in through your nose and then out through your mouth, but it isn’t mandatory.
 Furthermore, if at any point you feel dizzy doing these, just return to your normal breathing pattern, and try again after it subsides (this is sometimes caused by the amount of carbon dioxide that is being exhaled).